Shadow Branch Pattern

 - the team already accepts development comments in the repository

-- the project uses very simple workflows (e.g., trunk-based with no feature branches)
+- the project uses extremely simple workflows (e.g., trunk-based development without feature branches)

 - the team prefers minimal Git workflow complexity